Skip to content

 • Map to GEDCOM - Include GEDCOM mappings when possible (use _TAG format for custom tags)

-• Keep Consistent - Use consistent naming conventions (lowercase with hyphens)
+• Keep Consistent - Use consistent naming conventions (lowercase with underscores)

 See Also